kodekloudhub/community-faq/docs/etcd-faq.md

 ### --cert

 * This is the path to the TLS certificate that `etcdctl` sends to the `etcd` server.
 The `etcd` server will verify that this certificate is also signed by the same CA certificate.
 Certificates of this type contain a *public key* which can be used to encrypt data.
+The public key is used by the server to encrypt data being sent back to `etcdctl` during the authentication steps.

 ### --key